Xavier Porras

 Xavier Porras Santana (born 22 August 1981 in Olot, Girona) is a Spanish paralympic sprinter and jumper who belongs to F.C.
 Barcelona and competes in the T11 / B1 category for blind athletes or athletes with a very reduced vision.

-Since he debuted with 18 years in the European of Lisbon, Xavi has always remained among the world elite, has participated in three Paralympic Games (Athens 2004, Beijing 2008 -bronze in triple jump- and London 2012), seven World Athletics Championships (2 gold, 3 silver y 3 bronze) and seven European (2 gold, 4 silver and 4 bronze).
+Since he debuted at 18 years old in the European of Lisbon, Xavi has always remained among the world elite.
+He has participated in three Paralympic Games (Athens 2004, Beijing 2008 -bronze in triple jump- and London 2012), seven World Athletics Championships (2 gold, 3 silver y 3 bronze) and seven European (2 gold, 4 silver and 4 bronze).
 He is also the indoor world record holder of the triple jump with a record of 12,77 m.
-In the triple jump he has achieved his greatest success where he won two gold medals at The World Championships (13,02 m in Holland in 2006 and 12,77 m – world record indoors- in Sweden 2006); a bronze medal in the Paralympics (12,71 m in Beijing 2008) and a gold medal in the European Greece 2009 (12,76 m).
-Xavi won the title of champion of Spain in the long jump with a mark of 5,82 m, while still preparing with his guide Enric Martin, the World Championships Doha 2015 and the Paralympic Games of Rio 2016, his two next challenges.
-Xavi Porras receives Bronze Medal of Merit Sports in 2016.
-The Sports Council (CSD) has granted admission athlete Xavi Porras in the Royal Order of Sports Merit "considering the merits and circumstances" in the category bronze medal.
-This is the highest accolade the sport in Spain.
-In 2016, he has been proclaimed European champion in long jump with a mark of 6.14 meters in the Italian city of Grosseto.
+In the triple jump, he has achieved his greatest success where he won two gold medals at The World Championships (13,02 m in Holland in 2006 and 12,77 m – world record indoors- in Sweden 2006); a bronze medal in the Paralympics (12,71 m in Beijing 2008) and a gold medal in the European Greece 2009 (12,76 m).
+Xavi won the title of Champion of Spain in the long jump with a mark of 5,82 m, while still preparing with his guide, Enric Martin, for the World Championships Doha 2015 and the Paralympic Games of Rio 2016, his two next challenges.
+Xavi Porras received the Bronze Medal of Merit Sports in 2016.
+The Sports Council (CSD) has granted admission to athlete Xavi Porras in the Royal Order of Sports Merit "considering the merits and circumstances" in the category bronze medal.
+This is the highest accolade for the sport in Spain.
+In 2016, he was proclaimed European champion in the long jump with a mark of 6.14 meters in the Italian city of Grosseto.